fluca1978/fluca1978.github.io/_posts/2018-10-31-Hacktoberfest.md

 This, of course, makes the usage of `pgenv_debug` obsolete, so that every call to `pgenv_debug` has been replaced to calls to `pgenv_message` with a level of `'debug'`.

+### `perlbrew` clone-modules fix

+This is related to some odd behavior of the command `clone-modules` that I implemented in the last year Hacktoberfest.
+The problem was that such command was expecting two version numbers to perform the cloning, a source and a destination, but only the destination was effectively used, while the source was always erronously set to the currently running instance.
+This [pull request](https://github.com/gugod/App-perlbrew/pull/640) introduced the fix and also some extra check to avoid waste of time and resources while doing the cloning.

 ## What I learned this year